 What is Link Reclamation?

-Link reclamation is the practice of recovering backlinks your site has lost or should have — by fixing broken links, redirecting moved pages, and converting unlinked mentions into actual hyperlinks.
+Link reclamation is the practice of recovering backlinks your site has lost or should have.
+By fixing broken links, redirecting moved pages, and converting unlinked mentions into actual hyperlinks.

 It’s the lowest-hanging fruit in link building.
 Someone already chose to link to you or mention your brand.
-You’re not asking a stranger for a favor — you’re restoring something that was already earned.
+You’re not asking a stranger for a favor.
+You’re restoring something that was already earned.
 According to Ahrefs, the average website loses 5-10% of its backlinks every year to page moves, site restructures, and link rot.

 That’s free authority slipping away.
 Link reclamation plugs the leak.